tristanp299/quantum_scanner/README.md

     *   **Scan Selection:** Choose scan types (`-s`) appropriate for the target environment.
 A loud TCP connect scan might be fine in some contexts but disastrous in others.
 Start with stealthier methods.

 3.  **Scan Type Selection for OPSEC:**
+    *   **Scan Mode Selection:** Use `-sP` (port scan only) for maximum stealth when you only need to identify open ports.
+Only use `-sV` (service scan) when you need detailed service information and are willing to accept the additional risk.
-    *   **Stealth vs. Information Tradeoff:** More stealthy scan types (SYN, FIN, NULL) provide less information but leave fewer traces, while more informative scan types (SSL, TLS-Echo, Mimic) create more forensic evidence.
+    *   **Stealth vs. Information Tradeoff:** More stealthy scan types (SYN, FIN, NULL) provide less information but leave fewer traces, while more informative scan types (SSL, Mimic) create more forensic evidence.
-    *   **TCP Connect Concerns:** Scans that use TCP connect functionality (SSL, TLS-Echo, Mimic) create full connections that:
+    *   **TCP Connect Concerns:** Scans that use TCP connect functionality (SSL, Mimic) create full connections that:
         * Are logged by most systems (connection logs, firewall logs)
         * Can be tied directly to your source IP
         * May trigger alerting thresholds more quickly than half-open scans